 Parent PLUS loan borrowers have the fewest repayment options and are often deeply indebted due to their ability to borrow up to the full cost of attendance.24 Moreover, in our experience, federal loan servicers have often failed to advise Parent PLUS loan borrowers of the need to consolidate into the Direct Loan Program to access PSLF and IDR.
-Under the waiver, if a parent borrower happens to have outstanding loans for their own education and consolidates those loans with a Parent PLUS loan, the entire resulting consolidation loan will receive waiver benefits for the period in which the parent's student loans were in repayment.25 However, Parent PLUS loan are locked out of waiver benefits.
+Under the waiver, if a parent borrower happens to have outstanding loans for their own education and consolidates those loans with a Parent PLUS loan, the entire resulting consolidation loan will receive waiver benefits for the period in which the parent's student loans were in repayment.25 However, Parent PLUS loan borrowers who do not have their own student loans to consolidate with a Parent PLUS loan are locked out of waiver benefits.
 There is no legal or policy justification for treating Parent PLUS borrowers differently than public service workers who borrowed for their own education.